dalesgit/logseq/pages/Module 2 Jan 23.md

 		  logseq.order-list-type:: number
 			- write down and remember the **questions** to have them in your quiver for use with SDees. ((67928522-9c7c-4219-9606-c929eb1cf17a)) logseq.order-list-type:: number
+			- Craig did this exercise at Wild Goose some years ago.
+The effect has stayed with him logseq.order-list-type:: number
 		- through **imaginative scenarios** logseq.order-list-type:: number
 		- seeking God with **one's mind**